bajamircea/bajamircea.github.io/_posts/2015-11-04-dependency-conclusion.markdown

 the physical world.
 We have a lot of words for objects in the physical word: a house has a room, the room has a TV, the TV has a remote, the remote has a button etc. In practice when coding for a new, unfamiliar domain that language just does not exist.
-There is no mecanical way to decompose it into classes, and what looked like a good decomposition at some point, might not look the same later when we understand the domain differently and/or the requirements change.
+There is no mechanical way to decompose it into classes, and what looked like a good decomposition at some point, might not look the same later when we understand the domain differently and/or the requirements change.